 Maps don’t show how narrow and windy roads can be.
 What might look like a short trip can take a long time.
 For example Hokitika to the town of Haast, a popular drive for visitors stopping to see New Zealand’s glaciers, is 278 km on the map and may look like a 3-hour drive.
 However, drivers should allow for up to 4 hours of driving time because of the windy road.
 This is common all over New Zealand –always allow for more time than you think you’ll need.
 Especially because you will maybe end stopping many times to take pictures of the beautiful scenery along the way.

 In New Zealand, you might experience four seasons in one day.
-It’s possible to start your day off with blue sky and sunshine, but arrive at your destination in rain and hail.
-Because of this, weather related hazards on the road can occur at any time.
+It’s possible to start your day off with blue sky and sunshine but arrive at your destination in rain and hail.
+Because of this, weather-related hazards on the road can occur at any time.
 Always check the weather forecast before departing, and adjust your plans accordingly.
-If you’re driving in the South Island in winter, spring or late autumn, snow is a possibility – ensure that you’re carrying chains if temperatures drop down to 5°C or less.
+If you’re driving in the South Island in winter, spring or late autumn, snow is a possibility – ensure that you’re carrying chains if temperatures drop to 5 °C or less.
 Next Campers will provide you with chains and demonstrate how to fit them.

 Driving while using a hand-held cellphone is illegal in New Zealand

-Signposting follows standard international symbols and all distances are in kilometers (km)
+Signposting follows standard international symbols and all distances are in kilometres (km)